hanpq/getps.scripts/iMessageExporter/README.md

 ## Credits

 This script is based on the work of [basnijholt](https://github.com/basnijholt) who have made a [pearl script](https://github.com/basnijholt/iOSMessageExport) that does a full message export to a HTML page.
-I was only intrested in the files and not very well versed in pearl so based on the logic in his script I converted it to a powershell script.
+I was only interested in the files and not very well versed in pearl so based on the logic in his script I converted it to a powershell script.
 I hope someone finds it useful.